Unit testing in .NET Core and .NET Standard

 .NET Core 2.0 supports .NET Standard 2.0.
 The libraries used to demonstrate unit testing in this section rely on .NET Standard and will work in other project types as well.

-Beginning with .NET Core 2.0, there are unit test project templates for Visual Basic and F# as well as C#.
+Beginning with .NET Core 2.0, there are unit test project templates for C#, F# and Visual Basic.

 Having a suite of automated tests is one of the best ways to ensure a software application does what its authors intended it to do.
 There are different kinds of tests for software applications, including integration tests, web tests, load tests, and others.
 Unit tests that test individual software components or methods are the lowest level tests.
 Unit tests should only test code within the developer’s control, and should not test infrastructure concerns, like databases, file systems, or network resources.
 Unit tests may be written using Test Driven Development (TDD), or they can be added to existing code to confirm its correctness.
 In either case, they should be small, well-named, and fast, since ideally you want to be able to run hundreds of them before pushing your changes into the project’s shared code repository.